StatCan/egp-maintenance-tools/docs/source/data_models/canadian_road_network.rst

 crossing
 --------

-All intersection points involving 4 or more roads, used for the identification of grade separated intersections (overpasses).
+| **Description:** All intersection points involving 4 or more roads, used for the identification of grade separated
+  intersections (overpasses).
 This dataset exists for the maintenance of a routable road network whereby roads in the completely segmented :ref:`segment` dataset can be dissolved into single features if, in reality, they are contiguous and intersect at-grade.
+| **Coordinate reference system:** EPSG:3347
+| **Coordinate decimal precision:** 5

+*Table: Attribute description and constraints.*

 .. csv-table::
    :header: "Attribute", "Nullable", "Unique", "Default", "Description"